Shanmuga-raj/ToDo-Django-WebApp/README.md

 # ToDo-Django-WebApp-
-This repo is a Simple ToDo list webapp using django frameworl
+This repo is a Simple ToDo list webapp using django framework